 How to Forward Calls on an Android Phone

-Call forwarding is the process by which you reroute an incoming call with your Android phone.
-For example, you can send to your office all calls you receive while you’re on vacation.
+Call forwarding is the process by which you reroute an incoming call.
+For example, you can send all your calls to the office while you’re on vacation.
 Then you have the luxury of having your cell phone and still making calls but freely ignoring anyone who calls you.